spacemeshos/product/transactions_state.md

 # Coin Transfer Transaction States
-> This spec is depracted by the transaction status and restults as specified here: https://github.com/spacemeshos/api
+> This spec is deprecated by the transaction status and results as specified here: https://github.com/spacemeshos/api

 ## Overview
 This document details the possible states of coin transfer transactions for the open testnet timeframe.